yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 ## Word Processor

-- Word processor is a type of application software that used to create all kinds of text documents.
+- A word processor is a software application used for creating, editing, formatting, and printing text documents.

 ## Advantages of Word Processor Over Typewriter

-- A document can be changed without retyping the entire document.
+- A document can be `changed without retyping` the entire document.
-- If there is a typing mistake, it can be corrected easily.
+- If there is a typing mistake, it can be `corrected easily`.
-- It is easy to insert word, sentence or paragraph in the middle of a document.
+- It is easy to `insert word, sentence or paragraph` in the middle of a document.
-- The text can be duplicated easily without type it again.
+- The text can be `duplicated` easily without type it again.
-- A document can be save for future use.
+- A document can be `save` for future use.

 ## Microsoft Word

-- Microsoft Word is a word-processing program that provides the facilities for documentation.
+- Microsoft Word is a widely used word processor developed by Microsoft.
+- It's part of the Microsoft Office suite.
 - It can be used to create and type letters, reports, newsletters, brochures etc.

-**Use of MS Word for Office Work:**

-- Preparing Letter
-- Building Reports
-- Resumes
-- Preparing Calendar
-- Meeting Agendas

 ## PARTS OF WORD INTERFACE